Jacob Owen: Early life and training

 Jacob Owen was born on 28 July 1778 in Llanfihangel-yng-Ngwynfa, Wales, the son of Margaret Owen (née Ellis) of Llanfihangel and Jacob Owen of St Chad's parish, Shrewsbury.
+(Note: His father's family traced their descent, through the Orielton Owens, from Hwfa ap Cynddelw.)
 It is not known how long Owen's father remained in Llanfihangel.
 The Montgomeryshire historian E.R.
 Morris noted he had a peripatetic engineering career throughout Wales and Shropshire.

 Following an education at Monmouth Grammar School, the younger Jacob Owen was apprenticed to the English canal engineer William Underhill, who was occupied on canal works in Staffordshire.

 Owen's shift from civil engineer, the profession of his father, to architect was by no means guaranteed.
 After his apprenticeship, Owen moved south to London where he appears to have worked for the surveyor, Thomas Bush.
-Architectural historian Frederick O'Dwyer suggests that through Bush's military connections, Owen made the next important move in his career to the Royal Engineers department in the Board of Ordnance where, in 1805, he was appointed to the role of full clerk of works.
+The architectural historian Frederick O'Dwyer suggests that through Bush's military connections, Owen made the next important move in his career to the Royal Engineers department in the Board of Ordnance where, in 1805, he was appointed to the role of full clerk of works.